NCATS-Tangerine/tranql/README.md

 #### The Second Select Statement

 The second `select` statement sends a different graph query to the Gamma reasoner and parameterizes the chemical_substance concept with identifiers from the first clinical step.

+![image](https://user-images.githubusercontent.com/306971/52903985-7ddd9b80-31f3-11e9-9caf-ebcf96f84fc0.png)

-Knowing which graph topologies an endpoint is capable of handling is a hurdle.
-In SQL, one an list the schema of a data source fairly easily.
-Towards addressing this problem, Robokop(Gamma) exposes a metadata endpoint describing its meta-knowledge-graph which describes the kinds of transitions it supports.
+There's not a standard solution to explaining what graph patterns are supported by each endpoint.
+SQL lets users list the schema of a data source.
+Towards addressing this, Robokop(Gamma) provides a metadata endpoint describing its meta-knowledge-graph.
+The shallow hierarchy describes the kinds of transitions it supports and the data sources implementing the transitions.
 See the "View" tab [here](http://jsonviewer.stack.hu/#http://robokop.renci.org/api/operations).

-![image](https://user-images.githubusercontent.com/306971/52903985-7ddd9b80-31f3-11e9-9caf-ebcf96f84fc0.png)

 The resulting **graph is saved as a variable**.